mbeddr/mps-platform-docs/src/doc/docs/home/overcoming_obstacles/syntax_problems.md

 The last section deals with style items such as the text color or the focus policy.
 Some properties that are often important concerning debugging are
 *punctuation-left*, *punctuation-right*, *editable* and *read-only* because they affect the ability to enter text.

-### The editing is supposed to be done differently
+### The Editing Is Supposed to Be Done Differently

 Many ways exist to change MPS models.
 You can enter text directly in the editor or use